 The first season of The Witcher may be over, but Henry Cavill's journey as Geralt of Rivia has only just begun.
 Netflix already renewed the series for a second season ahead of the Season 1 premiere, and in April 2021, Ted Sarandos, Netflix’s co-CEO and chief content officer, revealed when The Witcher Season 2 will premiere.
 (Spoiler alert: fans have a decent wait ahead of them.)

 Prior to Sarandos’ update, Variety reported that the second season — which will also consist of eight episodes — was scheduled to begin production in London sometime in the early part of 2020, for a planned Netflix debut in 2021.
-Of course, that was before COVID upended the entertainment industry.
-Now that productions are starting to get back on track, The Witcher Season 2 will debut sometime in the last quarter of 2021, as it just finished filming in April.
+Of course, that was before the entertainment industry was upended — now that productions are starting to get back on track, The Witcher Season 2 will debut sometime in the last quarter of 2021, as it just finished filming in April.
 This update from Deadline means viewers have a little longer to wait before they can check back in with these characters, which will require a great deal of patience, considering where things left off at the end of Season 1.